atpoulsen/Microstate-EEGlab-toolbox/README.md

 Microstate EEGlab toolbox: An introductory guide. bioRxiv

 v1.0 is fixed to this guide (excluding hotfixes).
 A new version will be created for future functional updates.
+MST1.0 is the version that is uploaded to EEGlab's extention page.